 So, if you are planning to Travel to Iran, Follow Iran Travel Guide Center article to learn more about Vakil Bathhouse in Shiraz City:

-Accessibility: In order to get to Vakil Bathhouse you can take Shiraz Metro and get off at Zandieh station.
+Accessibility: To get to Vakil Bathhouse you can take Shiraz Metro and get off at Zandieh station.
 Then you are just five minutes’ walk away from this place.

 Or if you are planning to take the bus you can get off at Shahrdari station which is just behind the Arg of Karimkhan and another couple of steps will get you to your destination.